 An offering of courses that vary.
 Examples of future anticipated courses include Women in Social Work, Social Work and Health, and Social Work Statistics.
-Prerequisites: None and a final paper summarizing the internship experience.
-Credits awarded will be determined by instructor and department chair.
+Prerequisites: None instructor and department chair.
 PREREQUISITES: SOC1100, SWK2401, SWK3201, Junior standing, or permission of the instructor and department chair